hitrodev/hitro_bot_docs/en.md

 ## HitroBot commission

 Users of HitroBot pay a commission of **30% of the profit**.

-For example, the robot gained from $1000 to $1100.
-The profit would be `$1100 - $1000 = $100`.
-Then the commission would be `$100 * 30% / 100 = $30`.
+The robot will calculate the commission size for you, then the Telegram-bot will send all the information including wallet adresses for transfer.

+The commission is charged according to the schedule starting since enabling the robot:
+- every **3 days** first three times
+- every **week** next two times
+- every **2 weeks** from now on
+For instance, a user connected to HitroBot on 1st of October 2021, then the commission will be charged on October 4, 7, 10; then October 18, 25; then November 8 and 22, December 6 and 20, and so on.

-The commission is taken only from the profit since the moment of either topping up the account or the last commission.
+The commission is charged only on the profit since the moment of either topping up the account or the last commission was charged.
 That means if the robot closes a period of time at a loss, it continues to trade without fees until the size of the portfolio reaches the last maximum.

+For example, the robot gained from $1000 to $1200 in two weeks.
+The profit is `$1200 - $1000 = $200`.
+Then the commission would be `$200 * 30% / 100 = $60`, the account is left with `$1140`.
+Over the next two weeks the robot loses $40.
-An example: since the last commission the account balance is $1100.
-The robot lost $50 in a week.
-No commission is charged, the robot continues to trade.
+Since the profit is negative, the commission is not charged, the robot continues to trade.
-Next week the robot gains $100.
-The account has `$1100 - $50 + $100 = $1150`.
+Over the next two weeks the robot earns `$200`.
+Taking into account the losses of the previous two weeks, the total profit is `$200 - $40 = $160`.
-The profit is `$1150 - $1100 = $50`, and the commission is `$50 * 30% / 100 = $15`.
+The commission would be `$160 * 30% / 100 = $48`, and the account is left with `$1212`.

-The commission schedule is as follows:
-- **first 3 charges** are every **3 days** since the moment the robot was started
-- **next 2 charges** are every **week**
-- next charges are **2 weeks**

-The Telegram-bot will send you the information about commission size and the wallets where to send USDT.
-The transaction should be made from your Binance account that is connected to HitroBot.
+The transaction should be made from your Binance account which is connected to HitroBot.
 In this case it will understand that this account is yours.

-When the robot receives the money the Telegram-bot will notify you about that.
+When the robot receives money the Telegram-bot will notify you about that.

-> Advice: When sending funds for the first time, send a few dollars first, wait for confirmation from the bot, which is usually sent in a few minutes.
-> Then you can send the rest.
+> Advice: When sending funds for the first time, it is possible to send a few dollars first, wait for confirmation from the bot for a few minutes and then send the rest.
-> Thus, in case of an error in the wallet address or other parameters only a small fraction of the funds will be lost.
+> This way, in case of an error in the wallet address or other parameters only a small fraction of the funds will be lost.

+You have one to three days to pay the commission after the charge.
 If the commission is not paid, the robot will be suspended.